dloiolb/visualize/README.md

 # Info
 The library is written in C++ and compiled into a shared object (visualize.so).
-There are python files available to provide the python interface to the library (foo_binding.py, tensor_binding.py, etc).
+There are python files available that provide the python interface to the library using ctypes (foo_binding.py, tensor_binding.py, etc).

-# Python Bindings
-ctypes

 # Setup
 Make library: